Jongy/Jongy.github.io/_posts/2020-05-15-gcc-assert-introspect-2.md

 This post continues from where we stopped in [part 1]({% post_url 2020-04-25-gcc-assert-introspect %}) (to recall - last thing we've done was a simple modification of a single node in the AST, and we saw how it reflected in the result)

-Today we'll build the logic of assert rewriting and also diver deeper into GCC's API.
+Today we'll build the logic of assert rewriting and also dive deeper into GCC's API.
 We'll try to improve typical assert messages like:

 <img src="/assets/img/regular-assert.png"/>